JaimieHemmings/HTML-CSS-Project/README.md

 2. Using the `background-attachment: fixed` is not supported on iOS devices and is a known long standing issue.
 While this is not important to the functionality of the page itself, I felt it was disappointing not to have the pseudo-parallax feature present on iOS mobile devices.
 Fortunately I found [this](https://webers-testseite.de/donkey/) that provides a work around by simply creating a pseudo class on the parent element and then using position fixed with the background image contained within that.

+3. After speaking to my mentor, he highlighted the input areas on the form appeared small and cramped.
+Taking this feedback on board I have added appropriate padding to the input and textarea inputs on the form, making them appear more intentionally styled.

+4. Testing my site with the Lighthouse testing tools highlighted an issue where adding aria labels for a background image directly to a div tag was against conventions.
+I have therefore placed the aria labels inside the div using an `sr-only` classed span.

+5. W3C Validation also brought to my attention an issue with using defer on an inline script.
+I have therefore removed the attribute and placed the script at the bottom of the page just before the closing `body` tag.

+6. In order to improve my Lighthouse score for performance I also optimised the size of a lot of the images used on the website and converted the jpg and png images to webp to further optimise them and reduce network traffic and contentful paint times.

+7. In Josh's CSS Reset, a vendor prefix was used: `-webkit-font-smoothing`.
+This returns an error in the W3C Validator for CSS so I have edited this line when implementing his CSS Reset in my own stylesheet to instead use: `font-smooth: auto;`.

 ### Remaining Bugs

 No other bugs have been found.